The Rain Catcher’s Guide

 An efficient, clean rainwater catchment isn’t just for cruisers venturing into remote areas.
 While biologically safe, many areas of the U.S. are served by well water that is not chlorinated, high in sulfate that makes it prone to going bad.
 When stored in the absence of oxygen, the sulfate becomes the preferred oxygen source for microorganisms and hydrogen sulfide is the byproduct.
 Only .05 parts per million (ppm) sulfide is required to make water distasteful.
 Even if the water at your next marina is fresh and sweet, filling from an unfamiliar source is always a roll of the dice.

-In the process of researching a series of articles on filtration and water treatment for cruisers we poured over numerous studies and assessments of health impacts of drinking untreated rainwater from roof catchments on homes.
+In the process of researching a series of articles on filtration and water treatment for cruisers we pored over numerous studies and assessments of health impacts of drinking untreated rainwater from roof catchments on homes.
 Rainwater catchments and cisterns are common areas where rain is scarce or seasonal, or where geology precludes good wells.
 Many of our favorite islands rely greatly on rainwater.

 The rainwater studies we found varied widely.
 Some studies took an alarmist view of any contamination, others blithely concluded that the contaminants found in rainwater had no measurable heath impact.
 In the U.S., the Centers for Disease Control cautions people against assuming all rainwater is safe to drink.
 (It also reminds people that in some U.S. states, it is illegal for individuals to catch rainwater).